pmarkgraf-at-tandem/fizzbuzz_stateful_js/README.md

 ## Installing watchexec

-The `watch-test.sh` script requires `watchexec` to be installed.
+The `watch-test.sh` script requires `watchexec` to be installed on WSL2.
 If you get a "command not found" error, install it with:

 ```bash
 cd /tmp